Information for transgender and non-binary disclosure applicants

 - details of your previous names

-Disclosure Scotland's Vetting Operations Managers will let you know they have received your paperwork so you can be sure your information is handled safely.
+Disclosure Scotland's Operations Management will let you know when they have received your information.

 What your disclosure certificate will show

-Your disclosure certificate will show your current name and will not include any previous names.
+Your disclosure certificate will show your current name.
+It will not include any previous names.

 Get help with the process

-If you need any help with your application, telephone 03000 200 040 and ask to speak to the Vetting Operations Manager.
+If you need help, call 0300 020 0040 and ask to speak to the Vetting Operations Manager.